open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/database.md

  - Length: between 1 and 64

-_This document was updated on: Thursday, October 14, 2021_
+_This document was updated on: Thursday, September 16, 2021_